solita/solita.github.com/_posts/2021-10-09-software-and-projects-as-systems.md

 Software developers may be distracted from this cornerstone because the time of a developer is spent building all those shiny features.
 Users have their real work to do and there the specific software application is only one smallish step towards their business goal.
 Users do not want to spend their time learning every this 'n that about a software application.

-To recap: changes to the system may have unexpected results if the business goal of each application user role is not clear.
+To recap: changes to the system may have unexpected results if the business goal of each user role is not clear.

 ### What are the motivation and goals of IT specialists?